 Your cupboards will be well-stocked with this bargain set, including a 12-piece dinner set (that’s enough plates, side plates and bowls for four people), a 16-piece cutlery set (in black, so it goes with pretty much everything), a 4-pack of hi-ball tumbler glasses, 2 non-stick saucepans, a non-stick frying pan, an oven tray and a rectangular glass roasting dish.

 Everything you need in this student kitchen essentials set comes in one box and is easy enough for a few people to use… providing, of course, your student house washing up rota is stuck to.

 STUDENT KITCHEN ESSENTIALS REVIEW SUMMARY: Wilko’s have come up trumps with this kitchen essentials set.
 It has all the pots and cookware you need plus cutlery and glassware included providing excellent value.GET KITCHEN BUNDLE >

 If you don’t yet have your pots and pans or cooking utensils and it’s your first time away from home, then this all-in-one student kitchen essentials set is the ideal buy.

-Containing a spoon, ladle, spaghetti-stirrer, draining spoon and spatula alongside 2 non-stick saucepans, 3 pots with lids and a casserole dish with lid, this is a great starter set for any kitchen.
-The pots and pans are made from aluminium (not stainless steel) with non-stick coating and stay-cool handles, and the utensils all tough BPA-free plastic.
+Containing a spoon, ladle, spaghetti stirrer, draining spoon and spatula alongside 2 non-stick saucepans, 3 pots with lids and a casserole dish with a lid, this is a great starter set for any kitchen.
+The pots and pans are made from aluminium (not stainless steel) with non-stick coating and stay-cool handles, and the utensils are all tough BPA-free plastic.
 If you turn up to your first day in digs with this set, you’ll be all set – even if your roommates haven’t come prepared!

 This fabulous cookware set is available through Amazon, where you can also get free student prime delivery.